epfl-ada/ada-2023-project-analyticavengers2023/README.md

 # Timeline
 Steps:
-- For P3, we will have a much more reduced dataset, which will be easier to work with.
-We still need to confirm which _Gaming_ communities we will end up using in our analysis.
+- We still need to confirm which _Gaming_ communities we end up using in our analysis.
 For example, the Gaming News community might be less interesting to study.
 - Produce a detailed analysis of the evolution of gaming communities over time, aiming to correlate significant shifts with real-world events.
 - Build a large directed network, to model the interactions between communities.
     - The aim is to have $n$ nodes, where $n$ denotes the number of communities we work with.
 The nodes will be designed as bubbles, where the size of the bubbles designates the number of members in that community, which can change over time.